-If you are suffering from hair loss which is causing significant social anxiety or distress, then it may make sense to take a temporizing measure such as using medication to quickly stop the hair loss while other therapies kick in.
+If you are suffering from hair loss that is causing significant social anxiety or distress, then it may make sense to take a temporary measure such as using medication to quickly stop the hair loss while other therapies kick in.

 By using Minoxidil in this way you can obtain the benefit for a short period of time while you use other therapies (such as hormone balancing) listed above.

 Hair loss among women with PCOS is a serious condition and one that should be evaluated and treated.

 Hair loss can cause considerable anxiety and social distress if left untreated and may be largely side-lined to other medical conditions and therapies.